saasquatch/mobile-sdk-android-maven/README.md

 ####Register a user with Referral SaaSquatch

 To register a user, we provide user information to Referral SaaSquatch.
 We provide our tenant alias which identifies our app.
 A userId from our system is passed to SaaSquatch to uniquely identify our users.
-An accountId, which Referral SaaSquatch uses to group users together; see [Shared vs Solo Accounts](http://docs.referralsaasquatch.com/shared-vs-solo-accounts/ "Shared vs Solo Accounts") to see what you should use here.
+We pass in an accountId, which Referral SaaSquatch uses to group users together; see [Shared vs Solo Accounts](http://docs.referralsaasquatch.com/shared-vs-solo-accounts/ "Shared vs Solo Accounts") to see what you should use here.
 Lastly, we provide a valid JSONObject containing information about our user.
 For a description of the available `userInfo` fields, please see (TODO: LINK SAASQUATCH DOCS).
 Here is an example:

 ```java